 This information is crucial for ensuring effective blood circulation and oxygenation, which are vital for the survival of the individual experiencing cardiac arrest.

-When administering CPR to an adult, the American Heart Association prescribes a specific rate for chest compressions.
-For effective CPR, it's recommended to administer between 100 and 120 chest compressions per minute.
+When administering CPR to an adult, the American Heart Association recommend to administer between 100 and 120 chest compressions per minute.
 This CPR compression rate is optimized based on physiological principles to maximize blood flow and the chances of restoring a normal heart rhythm.
 Maintaining this compression rate, especially in high-pressure scenarios, is crucial for the CPR's success.

-For infants, defined as children up to the age of 1, CPR guidelines emphasize a target compression rate for children compression rate of approximately 100 to 120 compressions per minute.
-This rate ensures that the infant's small heart receives adequate stimulation to maintain circulation during cardiac arrest.
+For infants, defined as children up to age 1, CPR guidelines recommend a compression rate of 100 to 120 compressions per minute.
+This rate ensures adequate stimulation of the infant's small heart to maintain circulation during cardiac arrest.

-Given the delicate nature of an infant's anatomy, responders must apply gentle yet firm pressure during compressions.
-Using two or three fingers, rather than the full hand, to compress the chest helps distribute force evenly and reduce the risk of injury.
-Compression depth for infants is about one-third the depth of the infant's chest, optimizing blood flow without causing harm.
+Due to the delicate nature of an infant's anatomy, responders must apply gentle yet firm pressure.
+Using two or three fingers for compressions helps distribute force evenly and minimizes the risk of injury.

-Infant CPR necessitates a careful balance between providing effective compressions and safeguarding the infant's fragile structure.
-Maintaining the recommended compression rate, combined with appropriate technique, significantly increases the likelihood of successful resuscitation.
+Infant CPR requires a careful balance between effective compressions and protecting the fragile structure.
+Adhering to the recommended compression rate and technique significantly increases the likelihood of successful resuscitation.

 During Hands-Only CPR, known as continuous chest compressions or compression-only CPR, the compression rate is typically 100 to 120 compressions per minute.
 The rescuer delivers continuous chest compressions at this recommended rate without any rescue breaths.